How to Hide a WooCommerce Shop from Guests, so only Logged In Users can see it

 Can I force users to register before they can access my WooCommerce store?

 Absolutely!
-Use the WooCommerce Private Store plugin with a front end registration plugin such as Theme My Login.
-Theme My Login has an option to moderate new registrations.
+Use the WooCommerce Private Store plugin with the built-in ‘Account’ page or a front end registration plugin such as Theme My Login.
+Theme My Login has an option to moderate new registrations, or you can do this with the free New User Approve plugin.
 If you use this, then people will only be able to login and access your hidden store after you have approved their account.

 What if I don’t want my customers to have individual user accounts?

 That’s fine.
 The plugin also lets you hide a WooCommerce shop behind a simple password.
 Instead of having to log into their account, customers visit your private store login page and enter a password.

 On entering a correct password, the hidden WooCommerce shop is fully unlocked for them.
 This includes the main WooCommerce Shop page and all your products, categories, product tags, etc. Customers can find products, add to cart and check out in the usual way.